 Each of our sites has designated training managers who are responsible for enhancing employees' skills, performance, productivity and quality of work.
-This also includes ensuring each employee receives the appropriate training to be and do so safely.
+This also includes ensuring each employee receives the appropriate training to be fully equipped to complete their job requirements mentoring.
+We foster a learning environment and do so safely.

 Training and safety co-exist within our business.
 We endeavour to educate our employees on safety practices and working safely.
-Each of our sites complies with the Australian Quality Training All of our training programs and standards Framework, and all of our employees participate in a WHS Induction module during their onboarding.
+Each of our sites complies with the Australian Quality Training Framework, and all our employees participate in a WHS Induction module during their onboarding.

-Each job and task has a corresponding work instruction and Job Safety Analysis (JSA) training Advisory Council Our commitment is to establish document, which captures all safety-related aspects including identified hazards and control measures.
+Each job and task has a corresponding work instruction and Job Safety Analysis (JSA) training by the National Meat Industry Training Advisory document, which captures all safety-related aspects including identified hazards and control measures.
 For employees who require further training for high-risk jobs, such as machine operators or forklift drivers, there is Standard Operating Procedure (SOP) to ensure an indepth process and risk assessment training is provided.

 Compliance training is provided to all employees who require mandatory, regulated training to perform their roles.
 It is a requirement for all employees performing a high-risk role to maintain current qualifications or they are not permitted to work in that role until they are deemed competent.
-All employees are required to participate in JSA refresher training if and when changes are made via the Safety Management System.
+All employees are required to participate in JSA refresher training when changes are made via the Safety Management System.